Learn More About Snapshot's Capabilities

 The final models are calibrated with all available data before being installed into the Snapshot production service that is used to generate phenotype predictions for investigators.

-Snapshot was built for the defense, security, justice, and intelligence communities, and has been used by countless law enforcement agencies across the country and around the world to help generate leads, narrow their suspect pools, and identify unknown remains.
+Snapshot has been used by hundreds of law enforcement agencies around the world to help generate leads, narrow their suspect pools, and solve human remains cases, in both active and decades-old investigations.

 of Actual Police Dept. Evaluation Results